-All residence halls will open for the academic year at 8 a.m. on the Friday prior to classes beginning.
-Accommodations for students 21 or older and students with families: University Heights Apartments, consisting of 36 efficiency and 70 one-bedroom units, are provided.
+Accommodations for students 21 or older and students with families: University Heights Apartments, consisting of 36 efficiency and 70 onebedroom units, are provided.

 All apartments have central heating, central air-conditioning, garbage disposals, kitchen exhaust fans, electric apartment-size ranges and refrigerators.
 Units are rented unfurnished.
 Tenants are provided laundry facilities and parking facilities.
 All utilities except telephone and cable TV service are included in the rental rates.
 Rental rates are subject to change.
 A central post office is provided at the apartments.
-Applications and/or additional information may be obtained at the Office of Residential and Greek Life.
-Single students will be accommodated if they are over 21 and only if all apartments are not contracted apartments.
+Applications and/or additional information may be obtained at the Office of Residence Life or online at www.unk.edu/reslife/.